Client Agreement – How we are regulated

 In some cases you will have the right to ask us to stop using your personal data, to tell us that you no longer want to receive information from us, to ask us to correct information we have about you or to ask us for the information we hold about you.
 Full details of your rights under Data Protection Law and how to enforce those rights are set out in our privacy statement on our website.

-If at any time you want us, or any company associated with us, to cease processing any personal data or sensitive personal data we hold about you, or to cease contacting you about products and services, you should write to our Compliance Officer.
+If at any time you want us, or any company associated with us, to cease processing any personal data or sensitive personal data we hold about you, or to cease contacting you about products and services, you should write to our

-“Data Protection Law” means all applicable statutes and regulations in any jurisdiction pertaining to the processing of Personal Data, including but not limited to the privacy and security of Personal Data
+“Data Protection Law” means all applicable statutes and regulations in any jurisdiction pertaining to the processing of Personal Data, including but not limited to the privacy and security of Personal Data.

 Duty of disclosure

-Unless you are a Consumer ( that is, any naturl person who is acting for purposes which are outside his trade or profession), you must disclose to insurers, before the setting up or renewal of your insurance policy is concluded, anything that might influence the judgement of an insurer in fixing the premium, setting the terms or determining whether they would take the risk.
+Unless you are a Consumer ( that is, any natural person who is acting for purposes which are outside his trade or profession), you must disclose to insurers, before the setting up or renewal of your insurance policy is concluded, anything that might influence the judgement of an insurer in fixing the premium, setting the terms or determining whether they would take the risk.
 If you are uncertain whether anything is material, you should disclose it.

 In order to identify what must be disclosed, you are obliged to carry out a reasonable search before presenting the risk to insurers.
 This includes (but is not limited to) consulting with all senior managers.
 A senior manager is anyone who plays a significant role in the making of decisions about how your activities are to be managed or organised, regardless of whether or not that individual is a member of your board or is formally in a management role.
 You must also consult with anyone who has particular knowledge about the risk to be insured.